 - Case Management/Advocacy: Caring staff oversee the function of the Transitional Housing Program and provide one-on-one case management for the residents and support services for their children.
 New residents meet with their Case Manager to create an individualized goal plan that specifically addresses the needs and circumstances of their life.
 Progress toward these specific goals is monitored, documented and celebrated. - House Meetings: House meetings, led by staff, are held weekly and assist the women in co-creating a healing community dynamic.
 The importance of healing together with the support of others who have similar life stories is emphasized as the women are encouraged to share their life stories and find commonality.
-Our staff facilitates the use of healthy boundaries and communication skills within this community building. - Support Group: Groups are held weekly utilizing the Yolum Group Therapy method.
-Women discover in group therapy how mutual encouragement, negotiation, and supportive relationships allow them reflective opportunities to encounter their own narrative via others.
-This group process allows residents to grow together as they learn to accept others with similar life stories thus learning to accept themselves and move toward healing. - Domestic Violence Education Courses: We provide specific education on the issues of domestic violence and healing from trauma.
-Staff empower women through education and learning.
-We also have specific Children's Programming that works with and teaches children life skills and lessons for living beyond domestic violence and trauma. - Individualized Therapy: The Dwelling Place has a relationship and staff liaison with a local mental health organization.
-Through this partnership each resident (adults and children) is provided clinical assessments and services including Adult Rehabilitative Mental Health Services (ARMHS) workers and Children's Therapeutic Services and Support (CTSS), therapy for PTSD, depression and anxiety, as well as other ongoing assessments with county and clinical services as needed. - Additional Classes: We offer Financial Education and Counseling, Life Skills Groups, Codependency, Parenting Skills, Personal Safety, Health Care (through community nursing placements) and Home Care.
+Our staff facilitates the use of healthy boundaries and communication skills within this community building. - Support Group: Groups are held weekly incorporating Biblical principles and teaching with therapy.
+Women discover in group therapy how mutual encouragement, negotiation, and supportive relationships allow them reflective opportunities to encounter their own story and how God sees them.
+This group process allows residents to grow together as they learn to understand their emotions and behavior patterns and develop new ways to working through their trauma to healing through Christ's love. - Domestic Violence Education Courses: We provide specific education on the issues of domestic violence and healing from trauma giving examples of how the information applies to past relationships.
+New skills are explored and developed to empower women to step out of the victim role.
+These classes teach the important qualities of healthy relationships, the capacity to name abuse, and the skills needed to shift into new healthier ways of living.
+The classes are also biblically informed and use Christian principles and values as well as prayer as the women seek to learn of God's love and healing power. - Individualized Therapy: The Dwelling Place has relationship with Biblical counselors and local mental health organizations.
+Through these partnerships women and children are provided with assessments and receive counseling or therapy for PTSD, depression and anxiety, and other mental health affects of exposure to abuse. - Life Skills Education: Many women at The Dwelling Place have lived within the abuse cycle most of their lives.
+They may have never learned important skills for independent living.
+We teach life skills to help the women with practical needs: acquiring healthy and affordable groceries, cooking nutritious meals on a limited budget, housekeeping and home maintenance, accessing transportation, vegetable gardening, locating affordable resources for clothing, housing and furnishings, etc. In addition, resources for personal safety, personal care and healthcare are explored, as well as identifying personal gifts and talents.